In This Article

 • Where is Owings Mills located?

-• Owings Mills is an unincorporated community in Baltimore County, MD.
+• Owings Mills is an unincorporated community in Baltimore County, Maryland.
+It’s a great mix of suburban charm with easy access to the city.

 • What natural attractions are near Owings Mills?

-• Not far from Owings Mills is the Soldiers Delight Natural Environmental Area, which protects rare serpentine soil and more than 39 rare, threatened, or endangered species of plants, rare insects, rocks, and minerals.
+• Not far from Owings Mills is Soldiers Delight Natural Environmental Area, which protects rare serpentine soil and over 39 rare species of plants, insects, rocks, and minerals.
+It’s a great spot for nature lovers like me.

 • What can visitors experience at the Irvine Nature Center?

-• The Irvine Nature Center features a 17,200-square-foot green exhibit hall, indoor and outdoor classrooms, an amphitheater, and scenic trails for exploration.
+• The Irvine Nature Center features a 17,200-square-foot green exhibit hall, classrooms, an amphitheater, and beautiful scenic trails.
+It’s one of my favorite places to explore and learn about nature.

 Plan Your Trip